Macpeters/warehouse_storage/README.md

 ]
 ```

-## Before Completion
+### Before Completion
-Add documentation on how to make the API calls
+* Add documentation on how to make the API calls
-Please package the project into a single zip file.
+* Please package the project into a single zip file.
 Please upload this zip to your own google docs or dropbox etc and provide a link in your follow up email.

-# TODO
-* add a rate_adjustment model, customer has_many rate_adjustments.
-Calc for each adjustment_type is stored in the RateAdjustment Model.

-* validate method calls
-* validate adjustment_types are in the list

 # Solution

 ## JSON Format
+ * items with no id are new
+ * items with id are updated
+ * 'delete' => 'true' will remove an item from storage

 ```

 {
   'customer_id' => '1234',
   'adjustments' => [
+    {
+      'adjustment_type' => 'flat_discount'
+      'value' => '5'
+    }
   ]
   'items' => [
     {